Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

 Air travel isn't just anxiety-provoking.
 Several studies have shown that being on board an aircraft negatively affects a person's mental state by increasing tension and making them less welcoming.

-Flying also depletes energy and impairs the body's ability to deal with stress.
+Flying drains energy and impairs the body's ability to deal with stress.

 On the subject: Retired liner: what happens to the plane after the last flight

 “We have shown that pressure equivalent to an altitude of 1,8-2,4 km can affect a person's emotional state,” says Stephen Legg, professor of ergonomics at Messi University in New Zealand, who is studying the effects of mild hypoxia on the human body.

 Perhaps this also explains our tearfulness while watching movies on board.
 Although, as scientific data show, serious changes in mental state occur at an altitude much higher than that at which passenger liners fly.